 When the avalanche occurred, Princess Diana and Sarah Ferguson, who was Prince Andrew's wife at the time, were both in their chalet in Davos.

-Royal biographers claimed the incident marked a turning point in Prince Charles and Diana’s marriage, with author Tina Brown declaring that the tragedy served as a “wedge, not a bridge” for the couple.
+Royal biographers claimed the incident marked a turning point in Prince Charles and Diana's marriage (opens in new tab), with author Tina Brown declaring that the tragedy served as a "wedge, not a bridge" for the couple.